scottwater/blog/_posts/2018-12-01-tailwind-rails.md

 Setting up [Tailwind][1] (properly) in Rails requires quite a few steps.

-Thankfully there is a gem which automates most of them: [TailWind Rails][2]
+Thankfully there is a gem which automates most of them: [Tailwind Rails][2]

 Note: There are still a couple of commands you need to execute first (including install webpacker), but it worked perfectly on the first try for me.